A Deep Learning Model of Mental Rotation Informed by Interactive VR Experiments: A Computational Model of Mental Rotation

-Performance is measured as the accuracy in classifying trial pairs as match (same) or mismatch (mirror).
-The number of rotations taken before the similarity decision (match or mismatch) by Module 3 provides a measure of the model’s action count, analogous to joystick actions in the human experiments.
+Performance is measured as the accuracy in classifying trial pairs as match or mismatch.
+The number of rotations taken before the similarity decision (match or mismatch) by Module~III provides a measure of the model’s action count, analogous to thumbstick actions in the human experiments.
 The trial is stopped and counted as ``failed'' if, after six actions, the model does not predict a similarity decision.